embarklabs/subspace/examples/reactive-graphql/README.md

-phoenix - reactive-graphql example
+subspace - reactive-graphql example
 ===
-Simple application that shows how to use graphql queries with Phoenix observables
+Simple application that shows how to use graphql queries with Subspace observables

 ## Requirements
 - `ganache-cli`